Ideas and inspiration to save time (and money) in the kitchen by using leftovers creatively. Planning for leftovers helps to avoid food waste!

 No fresh greens?

-If fresh lettuce is hard to find where you live, try long-lasting cabbage instead.
 It stays fresh for much longer than lettuce.
 The leaves in a head of cabbage are tightly packed.
 Less exposure to air means less chance of spoilage, and less chance of waste.
 Coleslaw will last 3- 4 days in the fridge.
 Instead of adding dressing all at once, add it just before you serve it.

 Baking Recipes: cook once, eat twice